leowz/fitleiOSAppGitBook/chapter1.md

 ## Overview

-Home View Screen is controlled by `HomeViewController` object in the project and subclass of `ViewController`\(UIViewController with small changes\). `HomeViewController` content view controller and view is actually populated by `ModelViewController` which is the subclass of `GLKViewController` that are responsible for presenting OpenGL ES content.
-This indicate that the main task for Home View Screen is to present content of 3D model.
+Home View Screen is controlled by `HomeViewController` object which is a subclass of `ViewController`\(UIViewController with small changes\). `HomeViewController`s content view controller and its view are actually populated by `ModelViewController` which is the subclass of `GLKViewController` that are responsible for presenting OpenGL ES content.
+This indicate that the main task for `HomeViewController` is to present content of 3D model to the user.

-From the current pipeline of presenting 3D model, there are two modes of interaction with the avatar in home view screen:
+According to the current pipeline of 3D model, there are two modes of interaction with the avatar in home view screen:

 * **Basic interactions with the 3D model of avatar**
   * Touch interactions including scaling, rotation, moving up or down of avatar.
 * **Clothes mode**

   * Clothes bar and side bar are shown.
-  * User can chose different garments and try on them on the avatar.
+  * User can chose different garments and try on these garments on the avatar.
   * In the side bar panel user can access the stretching mode which shows the fitness of any garment on the avatar.

 **Basic work flow:**